unccd/Prais4-reporting-manual/SO3.md

   - Country level
   - National and/or sub-national levels
 * - __Quality__
-  - Specified in the datasets’ metadata.
+  - Specified in the dataset metadata.
   - To be indicated in the dataset metadata.
 * - __Metadata__
   - Metadata information is provided with default data.
-  - Minimum metadata content as per the mandatory fields listed in Annex II.
+  - Minimum metadata content as per the mandatory fields listed in {doc}`Annex II <annex_II>`.
 ```

 #### Step 2:  Factor normalization

 In all tiers of VA, factors should be normalized before they can be compared and aggregated, as the vulnerability factors used are all measured using different units.

-The UNCCD recommends normalizing factors using the maximum and minimum values within the country using all historic data up to, and including, the reporting period.
-This provides the largest range possible, ensuring that the maximum and minimum values are representative for the country.
+The [Good Practice Guidance for National Reporting on UNCCD Strategic Objective 3](https://www.unccd.int/sites/default/files/documents/2021-09/UNCCD_GPG_Strategic-Objective-3_2021.pdf) recommends normalizing factors using the maximum and minimum values within the country using all historic data up to and including the latest year for reporting (2023).

-Each time the DVI is calculated to report indicator SO 3-3, the factor range (i.e., the minimum and maximum values) should be recalculated, and if values on the reporting periods fall out outside the range, the factor should be re-normalized using the new range.
+This provides the largest range possible, ensuring that the maximum and minimum values are representative of the country.

 Where there is a positive correlation/relationship between vulnerability and the factor[^3] (i.e., if the factor value increases, vulnerability also increases), the data should be normalized using the equation below:

 $Factor = \frac{X_{i} - X_{min}}{X_{max} - X_{min}}$